bfeitknecht/vault/vault/sem1/DMath/UE/U12/DMath_U12_bf.md

 **c)** $\forall x \hspace{-0.2em}\bigcirc \hspace{-0.2em} y F \models \bigcirc y \forall x F$

 We will disprove this statement with a counterexample.
+Let's assume for the sake of argument, that the statement holds.

 Let $F$ be the formula $P(x,y)$